 BioTransformer is an open access software tool, and freely accessible web service for accurate, and comprehensive in silico metabolism prediction and metabolite identification.
-It consists of a Metabolism Prediction Tool (BMPT), and a Metabolite Identification Tool (BMIT).
-BioTransformer also assists scientists in metabolite identification, based on the metabolism prediction.
-The current version of the BioTransformer Rails application is 1.0.0.
+It makes predicitons using the Metabolism Prediction Tool (BMPT) and the users can then identify the metabolites of their interest using the filters provided on the result page.
+The current version of the BioTransformer Rails application is 3.1.0.

 Structure and Implementation

 The BMPT consists of five independent prediction modules called “transformers”, namely:

 - the environmental microbial transformer (See Fig. 1).

 - a biotransformation database (called MetXBioDB) containing detailed annotations of experimentally confirmed metabolic reactions

 - a reaction knowledgebase containing generic biotransformation rules, preference rules, and other constraints for metabolism prediction

 - a reasoning engine that implements both generic and transformer-specific algorithms for metabolite prediction and selection.